awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/set-up-file-locations.md

 1. In the **Create bucket** dialog box, type a bucket name\.
 If you want to create separate input and output buckets, give the bucket an appropriate name that will help you identify it later\.

 1. Choose a region for your bucket\.
-Make sure that you create your Amazon S3 buckets and do your AWS Elemental MediaConvert transcoding in the same region\.
+Make sure that you create your Amazon S3 buckets and do your MediaConvert transcoding in the same region\.

 1. Choose **Create**\.